saona-raimundo/preexplorer/README.md

 # To do

+- Change to preexplorer folder when creating data, plots, etc...
+- Write proper presentation of the crate:
+  - Purpose
+  - Installation
+    - Recall gnuplot
+  - Use with Rust
 - More customization
   - Audio
     - audify()
     - sonify()
 - ndimensional variants
-- Write proper presentation of the crate:
-  - Purpose
-  - Installation
-    - Recall gnuplot
-  - Use with Rust
 - Document project
 - Publish it in crates.io